mlavi/hugo/content/post/artifact_repositories.md

 There are many considerations for release management today, assuming that our build candidate has passed all of the required tests to become an official release.
-Now that we pursue infrastructure as code, we also build and deploy our software as infrastructure artifacts.
+Now that we pursue infrastructure as code, we can also build and deploy our software as infrastructure artifacts.

-The simple monolithic build of static code and library dependencies has transitioned into a collection of multiple versioned artifacts which must be integrated and configured as a system even before considering the deployment permutation matrix of multiple hardware, OS platform, and client versions.
+The simple monolithic build of static code and library dependencies has transitioned into a collection of multiple versioned artifacts which must be integrated, configured, and orchestrated as a system even before considering the deployment permutation matrix of multiple hardware, OS platform, and client versions.
 Considerations include:

 * Build Post Processing: